Scrashdown/PRU-Audio-Processing/Report/Report.md

 * Read data from channels 1-3, process it and output the results to the host buffer.
 Details :
     * Load chan.
 1, 2 registers from BANK0 (scratchpad).
-    * Wait for rising edge, then `t_dv`, then wait for chan.
+    * Wait for rising edge, then wait for chan.
 1, 2 data.
     * Read chan.
 1, 2 input data.
     * Perform one iteration of the filter.
         * If the oversampling counter reached R, execute the comb stages and store chan 1, 2 outputs in registers.